-COUNTRY DESCRIPTION: Iraq is a parliamentary democracy located in the Middle East with a population of over 31 million people.
+COUNTRY DESCRIPTION: Iraq is a parliamentary democracy located in the Middle East with a population of more than 31 million people.
 Iraq held parliamentary elections in March 2010 and has a coalition government.
 Iraq is a country with a developing infrastructure and extremely limited tourist facilities.
 Iraqi forces have full responsibility for providing security in Iraq.
-The Government of Iraq (GOI) has made significant political, economic, and security progress in recent years, but the country still faces many challenges.
+The Government of Iraq (GOI) has made significant politicalandeconomic progress in recent years, but the country still faces many challenges.
 Those challenges include overcoming three decades of war and government mismanagement that stunted Iraq's economy; sectarian and ethnic tensions that have slowed progress toward national reconciliation; and ongoing criminal and terrorist violence.
-The slight decline and leveling off in the number of insurgent attacks and overall improvements in security have spurred economic growth in Iraq; however, conditions in the country remain dangerous.
-For additional information, read the Department of State’s Background Notes on Iraq and stay up to date on Travel Warnings, Travel Alerts, and Worldwide Caution via the Bureau of Consular Affairs website.
+The slight decline and leveling off in the number of insurgent attacks in 2011-12spurred economic growth in Iraq; however, during 2013 there has been a marked increasein insurgent attacks and civilian casualties.
+Conditions throughout the country remain dangerous.
+The ability of the U.S. Embassy to provide consular services to U.S. citizens outside Baghdad is particularly limited given the security environment.
+Host government emergency services and support are limited.
+Readthe Department of State’s Fact Sheet on Iraq for additional informationon U.S. – Iraq relations.

-SMART TRAVELER ENROLLMENT PROGRAM (STEP) / EMBASSY LOCATION: If you are going to live in or visit Iraq, we strongly encourage you to register with the Smart Traveler Enrollment Program (STEP).
-If you enroll, we can keep you up to date with important safety and security announcements.
+SMART TRAVELER ENROLLMENT PROGRAM (STEP) / EMBASSY LOCATION: If you are going to live in or visit Iraq, please take the time to tell our Embassy (and/or Consulates) about your trip.
+If you enroll in the Smart Traveler Enrollment Program (STEP), we can keep you up to date with important safety and security announcements.
 It will also help your friends and family get in touch with you in an emergency.
-Here’s the link to the Smart Traveler Enrollment Program.

 Basrah, Iraq (near Basrah International Airport)